Hharshitsingh/gne_conference/readme.md

 # Copyright - GNDEC
 This Website is Developed As per the instructions and material given by Er.
-Manpreet Kaur Mand By Gursidak Singh(B.Tech CSE BATCH-2018-2022 - 1805960) And Harshit Singh(B.Tech CSE BATCH-2019-2023)
+Manpreet Kaur Mand By Gursidak Singh(B.Tech CSE BATCH-2018-2022 - 1805960) And Harshit Singh(B.Tech ECE BATCH-2019-2023 -1917031)

 ## Technolgies Used
 - HTML